A probabilistic approach to block sizes in random maps: Introduction

 \subsection{Notation for maps and trees}

+We refer the reader to \cite{lz} for a careful treatment of maps on surfaces, but provide all the definitions we directly require.
+In this work, a (plane) map $M$ is a planar graph $(v(M),e(M))$ properly embedded in the sphere $\mathbb{S}^2$, and considered up to orientation-preserving homeomorphisms of $\mathbb{S}^2$.
+Here $v(M)$ and $e(M)$ are the vertices and edges of $M$, respectively.
+All maps in this work are plane, and we hereafter omit this adjective.
+We also write $\overline{e}(M)$ for the set of oriented edges of map $M$.

+We say a map $M'$ is a submap of map $M$ if $M'$ may be obtained from $M$ by removal of a subset of the vertices and a subset of the edges of $M$.
+Any subgraph of $(v(M),e(M))$ induces a submap of $M$, and conversely any submap of $M$ is induced by a subgraph of $(v(M),e(M))$.
+Note that the faces of a submap need not be faces of the original map.

-In this work, a rooted map is a pair $\rM=(M,\rho)$, where $M$ is a connected combinatorial planar map\footnote{By ``combinatorial'' we mean that the map is uniquely specified by the cyclic ordering of edges around each vertex induced by the planar structure; equivalently, maps are defined ``modulo orientation-preserving homeomorphisms of $\R^2$''.} and $\rho=\rho^-\rho^+$ is an oriented edge of $M$ with tail $\rho^-$ and head $\rho^+$.
+A {\em rooted} map is a pair $\rM=(M,\rho)$, where $M$ is a planar map and $\rho=\rho^-\rho^+$ is an oriented edge of $M$ with tail $\rho^-$ and head $\rho^+$.
 We view $M$ as embedded in $\R^2$ so that the unbounded face lies to the right of $\rho$; this in particular gives meaning to the ``interior'' and ``exterior'' for cycles of $\rM$ (see Figure~\ref{fig:notation}).
-Write $v(M)$, $e(M)$ and $\overline{e}(M)$ for the vertices, edges and oriented edge of $M$, respectively.
 When convenient we write $v(\rM)$, etcetera, instead of $v(M)$.
 The {\em size} of a map is its number of edges; map $\rM$ is larger than map $\rM'$ if $|e(\rM)| \ge |e(\rM')|$.
 The {\em trivial} map is the map with one vertex and no edges.
+We root the trivial map at its unique vertex for notational convenience.

-A {\em tree} is a connected rooted map $\rT=(T,\rho)$ with no cycles.
+A {\em plane tree} is a connected rooted map $\rT=(T,\rho)$ with no cycles.
 We refer to $\rho^-$ as the root of $T$.
 Children and parents are then defined in the usual way.
 The {\em outdegree} of $v \in v(T)$ is the number of children of $v$ in $T$.

-Given a map $\rM=(M,\rho)$, write $<_{\rM}$ for the total order of $v(M)$ induced by a breadth first search starting from $\rho^-$ using the counterclockwise order of edges around a vertex to determine exploration priority (see Figure~\ref{fig:notationtwo}).
+We require an ordering rule for the oriented edges of an arbitrary rooted map $\rM=(M,\rho)$.
+Any fixed rule would do, but for concreteness we describe a specific total order $\prec_\rM$ of $\overline{e}(M)$.
+Write $<_{\rM}$ for the total order of the {\em vertices} $v(M)$ induced by a breadth first search starting from $\rho^-$ using the counterclockwise order of edges around a vertex to determine exploration priority (see Figure~\ref{fig:notationtwo}).
 Listing the vertices according to this order as $v_1,v_2,\ldots,v_{|v(M)|}$, we in particular have $v_1=\rho^-$, $v_2=\rho^+$.
 We sometimes refer to $<_{\rM}$ as lexicographic order.